 In general, the security measures implemented in the BDOS file system are intended to prevent accidental collisions between running processes.
 It is not possible to provide total security under MP/M II because the BDOS file system maintains file allocation information in open FCBs in the user's memory region, and MP/M II does not support memory protection.
-In the worst case, a program that "crashes" on that all processes running on the system be "friendly."
+In the worst case, a program that "crashes" on MP/M II can take down the entire system.
+Therefore, MP/M II requires that all processes running on the system be "friendly."
 However, the BDOS file system is designed to ensure that multiple processes can share the same file system without interfering with each other.
 It does this in two ways: